zhangjianweibj/prometheus-libvirt-exporter/README.md

 5. ./prometheus-libvirt-exporter

-## use go mod tool
+## Building
-1. go build prometheus-libvirt-exporter.go
+1. Run `task build`

-2. ./prometheus-libvirt-exporter
+2. Afterwards all packages, binaries and archives are available in the `dist/` folder

 ## To see all available configuration flags: